dashpay/platform/packages/dashmate/README.md

 ### Reindex dashcore chain data

-The `reindex` command rebuilds the block chain index using the downloaded block data.

-It modifies the configuration, runs the core container in `reindex=1` mode, waits until it fully resynces, and returns it to the normal mode.
+The `reindex` command rebuilds the blockchain index using the downloaded block data.
+It modifies the configuration to start the core container in `reindex=1` mode, waits until it completes a full resync, and returns it to normal mode.

-The process is interactive (shows progress) and can be interrupted any time, but you cannot start your configuration until the resync is fully complete.
+The process is displays interactive progress and can be interrupted at any time, but you cannot start your configuration until the resync is fully complete.

 The `reindex` command works for regular and local configurations.

 ```
-Reindex Core
 USAGE
   $ dashmate core reindex [-v] [--config <value>]
 FLAGS